ten-protocol/ten-documentation/docs/testnet/for-validators/rewards.md

 ### Rewards Overview

-1. **Staking Requirements**: To participate as a node operator in the testnet requires no initial stake, (however a minimum of **50,000 TEN tokens** must be staked will be required on Mainnet.
-This ensures a commitment to maintaining network performance.)
+1. **Staking Requirements**: Node operators do not need an initial stake to participate in the testnet (however, a minimum of 50,000 TEN tokens will be required for staking on Mainnet).
 2. **ETH-Based Compensation**: Node operators receive rewards paid in **ETH** to help cover hosting costs and encourage active participation.
 3. **Delegated Staking Model**: Community members can delegate their TEN tokens to node operators, broadening community involvement and fostering a more decentralized ecosystem.